The U.S. Armed Forces prepares recruits for handling a pistol or rifle through different means.

 You’ll note that the U.S. Navy does not feature any marksmanship awards for the Mossberg 500.

-Regardless, you must learn to master the weapon as meeting the basic requirements is mandatory along with the M-9 pistol qualification.
+Regardless, you must learn to master the weapon as meeting the basic requirement is mandatory along with the M-9 pistol qualification for boot camp.

-The Navy Marksmanship Medals are a noteworthy competition that has existed in the branch since 1969.
+The Navy Marksmanship Team holds noteworthy competitions that have existed in the branch since 1907.

 How Should I Prepare For The Test?